Skip to Main Content

 Sale Permit

-This permit is required for functions where there is a direct or indirect charge for beverage alcohol, or where the event is open to the public.
-Typically, sale permits are used for charitable fundraisers, social functions, community events, business events, and private family functions.
+A Sale Special Occasion Permit is required for functions where there is a direct or indirect charge for beverage alcohol, and/or where the event is open to the public.
+Typically, Sale permits are used for charitable fundraisers, social functions, community events, and business events.

 In this section: